heairi/Cyber-Attack-Severity-Prediction-with-NLP/README.md

 Using the latent topics extracted from incident descriptions (see build_BERTopic_model.ipynb), are specific types of cyber attacks linked to differences in terms of societal impact and political responses?

-This notebook answers the following questions:
-Q1: What operational patterns connect initiator countries, cyber operation types, and receiver countries?

-Q2: Which operational categories are associated with the most severe incidents?

-Q3: What types of cyber operations provoke political responses?

-Q4: How have trends in cyber operations evolved over time?

-Q5: Which countries are targeted by which types of cyber operations?

-Q6: Are there patterns in the types of cyber attacks used by initiator countries?

 ## Machine Learning
 From the repository root, run: cyber_incident_ml.py